nwthomas/programming-resources/README.md

 - “Start your portfolio page from something like the second week after you learn HTML and CSS and then continue to update and add new features as you learn new things.” - Christopher Atoki

-- “Pick either .com or .io [for your domain name].
-I probably wouldn’t use .net.
-I would even use .code before .net.” - Christopher Atoki
+- “Pick either `.com` or `.io` [for your domain name].
+I probably wouldn’t use `.net`.
+I would even use `.code` before `.net`.” - Christopher Atoki

 - “Buy a good domain name and host it if you can afford it.
 I got grantreighard.com.” - Grant Reighard

-- “Always go for the .com [domain name] for the most authority.
+- “Always go for the `.com` [domain name] for the most authority.
 You could alternately buy several and redirect one to the other.” - Grant Reighard

 ### Presentations